 “Finding the Fun in Writing Nonfiction”

-Science writer Rowena Rae will use her forthcoming book, Rachel Carson and Ecology for Kids, to share with students the fun she had researching, writing and revising the manuscript for this nonfiction book.
+Science writer Rowena Rae will use her book, Rachel Carson and Ecology for Kids, to share with students the fun she had researching, writing and revising the manuscript for this nonfiction book.
 She will discuss how and where she gathers information, different ways to organize nonfiction ideas, tips for getting started on a piece of writing and continuing to the end of a first draft, and ways to revise and improve a draft to make it sparkle.

 T-BONE THE DRONE